TheCassos/hassio-bedrock-connect/README.md

 ## forked from: patrikulus/hassio-bedrock-connect to resolve version issues, causing addon not to work on latest HAOS ##

 Minor Alterations I made to patrikulus's project:
-1. BedrockConnect version is no longer fixed, replaced with "latest" (minimal intervention required from me, just rebuild docker addon from HAOS).
+1. BedrockConnect version is no longer fixed, replaced with 'latest' (minimal intervention required from me, just rebuild docker addon from HAOS).
 2. OpenJDK (from Docker) replaced with OpenJDK by Eclipse Temurin: https://hub.docker.com/_/eclipse-temurin/
-3. OpenJDK (now by Eclipse-Temurin) version is no longer fixed, always latest (minimal intervention required from me, just rebuild docker addon from HAOS)
+3. OpenJDK (now by Eclipse-Temurin) version is no longer fixed, always 'latest' (minimal intervention required from me, just rebuild docker addon from HAOS)

 ## 26th Dec 2025 works :) Kids are happy ##